jiosephlee/NETS150-FinalProject/README.txt

 	address of the second best Yelp recommendation; the sibling element of the address tag will always contain the area/county name; the name of the venue will always be in the previous sibling element of the grand parent of the address tag.

+	Note: Frequent requests may result in an error; this isn't a bug in the code but Yelp trying to prevent robot users.

 Work Breakdown:
 - Scott: Graph Algorithms and Implementing Dijkstra's